PulkitSharma-Git/DrawNote/README.md

 # ✨ Features

 ### 🎨 Real-Time Collaboration
-Multiple users can draw on the same canvas simultaneously with instant synchronization.
+Multiple users can draw simultaneously with instant synchronization.

-### 🖌 Fluid Drawing Experience
-Powered by the **HTML Canvas API** for smooth, low-latency rendering.
+### 🌌 Infinite Canvas
+Users can draw without boundaries using a dynamically expanding canvas.

-### 🏠 Room-Based Collaboration
+### 🏠 Persistent Room System
-Users can create and join rooms for organized brainstorming sessions.

-### 🔒 Secure Authentication
-JWT-based authentication system for user sessions.
+Rooms have permanent links and stored drawing history.

+### 🧠 Event Persistence
+All drawing events are stored in the database and replayed when new users join.

-### 📐 Shape Tools
+### 🖌 Drawing Tools
-Supports multiple drawing tools:

 - Freehand drawing
-- Rectangle
+- Lines
-- Circle
+- Rectangles
-- Line
+- Circles
 - Eraser

-### 🌌 Infinite Canvas
-The workspace expands dynamically allowing unlimited drawing area.

 ### 👥 Multi-User Synchronization
-Canvas updates are broadcast to all connected clients in real-time.
+Drawing updates are broadcast instantly to all users in the room.

-### 📱 Responsive Design
-Works across desktop and mobile browsers.
+### 🔒 Secure Authentication
+JWT-based authentication protects room access.

 ---

 # 🏗 System Architecture

-DrawNote separates **HTTP APIs and real-time communication** to improve scalability and performance.
+DrawNote uses an **event-driven architecture** where drawing events are transmitted through WebSockets and persisted in the database.

+This allows the application to **reconstruct the canvas state by replaying events** when a new user joins a room.

 ```mermaid
 flowchart LR